ActionButton

 })

-method() allow you to specify the name of a method in a resource and call it asynchronously when you click on it ActionButton without having to create additional controllers.
+method() allows you to specify the name of a method in a resource and call it asynchronously when you click on it ActionButton without having to create additional controllers.

 method(